tardypad/dotfiles/README.md

 ## Setup

 The setup is done using make.
 Some tools' setup require `curl` to download files.
+The documentation target requires `scdoc` to build the man pages.

 ```shell
 # install config files of all packages